dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/covac_immunization_registry_tracker_installation.md

 ### Indicator types

 Indicator type is another type of object that can create import conflict because certain names are used in different DHIS2 databases (.e.g "Percentage").
-Since Indicator types are defined simply by their factor and whether or not they are simple numbers without a denominator, they are unambiguous and can be replaced through a search and replace of the UIDs.
-This avoids potential import conflicts, and avoids creating duplicate indicator types.
-Table 2 shows the UIDs which could be replaced, as well as the API endpoints to identify the existing UIDs
+Since Indicator types are defined by their factor (including 1 for "numerator only" indicators), they are unambiguous and can be replaced through a search and replace of the UIDs.
+This method helps avoid potential import conflicts, and prevents the implementer from creating duplicate indicator types.
+The table below contains the UIDs which could be replaced, as well as the API endpoints to identify the existing UIDs:

 |Object                  | UID           | API endpoint                                                          |
 |------------------------|---------------|-----------------------------------------------------------------------|